dotherightthing/kss-node/demo-dotherightthing/private/styleguide/template/template/public/styleguide.md

 ## What's different in this fork?)

-This fork has been tweaked to suit our workflow at [Chrometoaster](http://www.chrometoaster.com).
+This fork has been tweaked to suit our workflow at [Chrometoaster](http://www.chrometoaster.com), and includes:

 * Some minor bug fixes which allow Subversion to be used for version control, rather than Git
-* Bundled OS X app for regenerating styleguides without using the command line
-* Bundled OS X app uses XML configuration files to allow easy switching between projects
+* A bundled OS X app for regenerating styleguides without using the command line, plus XML configuration files to allow easy switching between projects
-* Boilerplate for integration into PHP-based CMSes (Content Management Systems)
+* A boilerplate for integration into PHP-based CMSes (Content Management Systems)
-* Front-end maximises the available screen real estate
+* A front-end layout which maximises the available screen real estate
-* Uses vanilla CSS rather than LESS
+* Use of vanilla CSS rather than LESS

 This fork was created by Dan Smith ([dotherightthing](https://github.com/dotherightthing/)) and is maintained in [Github](https://github.com/dotherightthing/kss-node).